torvalds/linux/Documentation/virt/kvm/x86/amd-memory-encryption.rst

 The main ioctl to access SEV is KVM_MEMORY_ENCRYPT_OP, which operates on the VM file descriptor.
-If the argument to KVM_MEMORY_ENCRYPT_OP is NULL, the ioctl returns 0 if SEV is enabled and ``ENOTTY`` if it is disabled (on some older versions of Linux, the ioctl tries to run normally even with a NULL argument, and therefore will likely return ``EFAULT`` instead of zero if SEV is enabled).
+If the argument to KVM_MEMORY_ENCRYPT_OP is NULL, the ioctl returns 0 if SEV is enabled and ``ENOTTY`` if it is disabled (on some older versions of GNU/Linux, the ioctl tries to run normally even with a NULL argument, and therefore will likely return ``EFAULT`` instead of zero if SEV is enabled).
 If non-NULL, the argument to KVM_MEMORY_ENCRYPT_OP must be a struct kvm_sev_cmd::